markuslewin/personal-finance-app/README.md

 ![Design preview for the Personal finance app coding challenge](./preview.jpg)

+## Starting the project

+This project uses Docker for local development.

+The app service listens for file updates via a [bind mount](https://docs.docker.com/engine/storage/bind-mounts/).
+This seems to only work on Windows when using Docker with WSL 2.

+Data is persisted to the volume `postgres_data`.

+- `docker compose up`: Start Next and DB
+- `docker compose --profile seed up`: Start Next and DB, and seed DB
+- `docker compose down`: Stop services
+- `docker volume rm <VOLUME NAME>`: Clear database by removing volume
+- `docker volume ls`: List volumes

 ## Welcome! 👋

 Thanks for purchasing this premium Frontend Mentor coding challenge.